ryancinsight/Imaginary-rs/CONTRIBUTING.md

 - Use clear, descriptive names and idiomatic Rust patterns.
 - Minimize the public API surface; use `pub(crate)` or private visibility for helpers.
 - Prefer vertical, modular structure over large, flat files.

-## Pull Requests

-- Ensure all tests pass and documentation is up to date.
-- Keep pull requests focused and under 300 lines of code where possible.
-- Reference related issues or discussions in your PR description.

 ## Command Line Options